SAP-samples/partner-reference-application/Tutorials/45-Multi-Tenancy-Features-GenAI.md

 # Add Capabilities for Generative Artificial Intelligence (Gen AI)

 Put yourself in the shoes of a poetry slam manager who uses a poetry slam management application to manage the events.
 You want to easily create events with creative titles and descriptions.
 For the title and description proposal, the Partner Reference Application uses [generative artificial intelligence (generative AI or genAI)](https://www.sap.com/products/artificial-intelligence/what-is-generative-ai.html) based on [large language models (LLM)](https://www.sap.com/resources/what-is-large-language-model).
 The [SAP AI Core service of the SAP BTP](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/what-is-sap-ai-core) and the [SAP Cloud SDK for AI](https://github.com/SAP/ai-sdk-js) offer easy consumption of generative AI features.
+For information about getting started with the JavaScript SDK, see the [Getting Started](https://sap.github.io/ai-sdk/docs/js/getting-started) documentation.
+You can find information on security, data protection, and privacy aspects of the SAP AI Core service in the [Security](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/security) chapter of the service documentation.

 ## AI Ethics

-SAP has introduced a [certification program](https://community.sap.com/t5/technology-blogs-by-sap/certification-for-partner-ai-apps-on-sap-btp-ensuring-reliability/ba-p/13751165) for partner applications developed on SAP Business Technology Platform (BTP) using [SAP Generative AI Hub](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/generative-ai-hub-in-sap-ai-core-7db524ee75e74bf8b50c167951fe34a5) that includes checks for Responsible AI compliance.
-The certification program enables partners to offer trusted, compliant, and enterprise-ready applications powered by AI services, leveraging SAP’s expertise in business data insights.
+SAP has introduced a [certification program](https://community.sap.com/t5/technology-blogs-by-sap/certification-for-partner-ai-apps-on-sap-btp-ensuring-reliability/ba-p/13751165) for partner applications developed on SAP Business Technology Platform (BTP) using the [generative AI hub](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/generative-ai-hub-in-sap-ai-core-7db524ee75e74bf8b50c167951fe34a5).
+This program includes checks for Responsible AI compliance.
+It enables partners to offer trusted, compliant, and enterprise-ready applications powered by AI services, leveraging SAP’s expertise in business data insights.
+Additionally, the [SAP Global AI Ethics Policy](https://www.sap.com/documents/2022/01/a8431b91-117e-0010-bca6-c68f7e60039b.html) and the [SAP AI Ethics Handbook](https://www.sap.com/documents/2023/03/7211ee96-647e-0010-bca6-c68f7e60039b.html) provide guidance on applying the SAP AI Policies.

+Furthermore, the SAP Generative AI Hub offers capabilities like [Data Masking](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/data-masking-d9a54d9ca54b40beacbd24e1663ec3b4) to support data protection and privacy implementation.

 ## Bill of Materials